ublue-os/blincus/site/src/content/docs/about/why.md

 Container images start from pre-built file systems, so the time required for installation drops from tens of minutes to the few seconds required to download the container image.

 Finally, Blincus makes the process of launching and provisioning containers less tedious by providing a set of pre-configured templates.
 You can use the provided templates as-is, or you can customize them to suit your needs.
+When you really need to flex your tools you can create customized images using Packer.